 1. Register your school.

-Each year, schools must complete the Registration and Direct Deposit Form.
+Each year, schools must complete the Registration and Direct Deposit Form (download and fill form).
 This form ensures that MMSB has up-to-date bank account and contact information.
 Don’t miss out on a matched payment or update!

 2. Collect beverage containers.